Table of Contents

 - Chalking may be in place for a maximum of 10 days.

 Violations of this procedure constitute grounds for removal of the material by the campus facilities management unit, which reserves the right to charge for the cost of removal and any associated repairs to the sponsoring organization.

 - The use of markers, paints, oil-based products, or sprayable chalk is prohibited.

 - Chalking is prohibited on all vertical surfaces, as well as on the specific surfaces listed here: buildings, walls, benches, picnic tables, signs, poles, columns, bus stops, mailboxes, light poles, trash and recycling receptacles, and trees.

 - Chalking cannot interfere with another message that has already been chalked.

-UMD units wishing to display promotional signage in interior public common areas (e.g., hallways) need to maintain safety, clarity, and logical wayfinding within University buildings.
+UMD units wishing to display directional signage in interior public common areas (e.g., hallways) need to maintain safety, clarity, and logical wayfinding within University buildings.
 Unit personnel should contact Facilities Management for further guidance.

-Event signage can be posted the day of the event and must be removed within 24 hours of the event end.
-The sponsoring organization is responsible for install and removal of all signage.
+Event directional signage can be posted the day of the event and must be removed within 24 hours of the event end.
+The sponsoring organization is responsible for installation and removal of all signage.
 Criteria for signage include: cannot exceed 11x17 inches; may only include event title, date, time, location, wayfinding arrows, and sponsoring organization; and may only be posted on non-painted surfaces.